AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-On the other hand, 3D avatar head generation aims to generate a 3D morphable face model with fine-grained control over the facial expressions.
+\textbf{3D Avatar Head.} On the other hand, 3D avatar head generation aims to generate a 3D morphable face model with fine-grained control over facial expressions.
 It is challenging to produce realistic 3D avatar heads, and it is even more difficult to model the complex parts such as hair.

-\textbf{Unconditional.} Traditional approaches model facial appearance and geometry based on the 3D Morphable Models (3DMM) \cite{blanz1999morphable} which is a parametric model that simplifies the face modeling to fitting values in a linear subspace.
-Subsequently, many variants have been proposed, including multilinear models \cite{vlasic2006face,cao2013facewarehouse}, full-head PCA models \cite{li2017learning} and fully articulated head models \cite{paysan20093d,gerig2018morphable}.
-Several deep generative methods \cite{tran2019learning,slossberg2018high,cheng2019meshgan} that generate an explicit 3D face model have also been explored, however these methods tend to produce 3D avatar heads that lack realism.
-To improve the realism, many recent methods proposed implicit methods for unconditional generation of head avatars, with some exploring an SDF-based approach \cite{yenamandra2021i3dmm}, NeRF-based approach \cite{zhuang2022mofanerf,hong2022headnerf}, or with occupancy fields \cite{wu2023ganhead}.
-Several of these methods \cite{yenamandra2021i3dmm,wu2023ganhead} can even model hair.
+Traditional approaches model facial appearance and geometry based on the 3D Morphable Models (3DMM) \cite{blanz1999morphable} which is a parametric model that simplifies the face modeling to fitting values in a linear subspace.
+Subsequently, many variants have been proposed, including multilinear models \cite{vlasic2006face}, full-head PCA models \cite{li2017learning} and fully articulated head models \cite{paysan20093d}.
+Several works \cite{tran2019learning} have explored deep generative methods to generate an explicit 3D face model, however these methods tend to produce 3D avatar heads that lack realism.
+To improve the realism, many recent methods proposed implicit methods for unconditional generation of head avatars, with some exploring an SDF-based approach \cite{yenamandra2021i3dmm}, or a NeRF-based approach \cite{hong2022headnerf}.
+By leveraging upon its implicit representation, \cite{yenamandra2021i3dmm} is also able to model hair.

-\textbf{Others.} Recently, one line of works explores the editing of avatar faces \cite{sun2022fenerf,pang2023dpe,ding2023diffusionrig}.
-IDE-3D \cite{sun2022ide} allows users to perform interactive editing of shape and texture.